PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/ItemPrinterRNG.md

 ### Fix Time When Done

-When the program finishes, fix the date to toggling the clock sync.
+When the program finishes, fix the date by toggling the clock sync.
 This is useful since this program will mess up your date.

 ## Credits